 However, merely adhering to this type of eating pattern doesn’t guarantee weight loss.
 It’s still important to focus on a balanced diet and healthy food choices, regardless of the timing of your meals.
 When followed properly, multiple studies have shown that time-restricted eating may help prevent obesity and improve metabolism.4-5

-Jenny Craig’s newest program, Rapid Results, leverages the science of your body’s circadian rhythm and combines it with the principles of a Daylight Nutrition Strategy to help optimize weight loss.
+Jenny Craig’s newest program, My Rapid Results, leverages the science of your body’s circadian rhythm and combines it with the principles of time-restricted eating to help optimize weight loss.

 What is intermittent fasting?